 On Monday we had time to wander around South Beach a bit more, including hiring bicycles to explore a bit further up Miami Beach.
 There was plenty of time as the flight home was not until 9.25 pm.
 So we had a leisurely day, a nice lunch and relaxed in front of the hotel watching the world go by.
 Our taxi transfer was for 5.30 pm.
 An uneventful flight home – always the best one – saw us land back at Heathrow at 10.55 am on Tuesday, after a 5 day trip of a lifetime.
 I just wish we’d won…

-^ To rectify this oversight, in October 2013, a few days before I did the Highway 61 road trip, I flew into San Francisco.
+^^ To rectify this oversight, in October 2013, a few days before I did the Highway 61 road trip, I flew into San Francisco.
 I spent the weekend there before going to Candlestick Park to see the 49ers beat the Texans.
 Why then, after all those years?
-I think Super Bowl XXLVII re-ignited my desire to go to a 49ers game, something I’d never managed to do all those years before.
-Also, it was the 49ers last year at Candlestick before the move to Levi’s Stadium and I’d always wanted to go to the “Stick”.
+I think Super Bowl XLVII in February 2013 re-ignited my desire to go to a 49ers game, something I’d never managed to do all those years before.
+Also, it was the 49ers last year at Candlestick before the move to Levi’s Stadium.
+I’d always wanted to go to the “Stick”.
 So if I didn’t do it then, I never would.
 So I did it. 🙂

 * Going Back To Miami by The Blues Brothers